 Best Practice Guidance

-This guidance applies to those 18 years and over.
+This guidance applies to children and young people under 16 years.

 Please note that this guidance is intended as a standard threshold for access.
 However, if you/ your patient falls outside of these criteria, the option to apply for an Individual Funding Request is still available to you.